GAIA-X4PLC-AAD/hd-map-asset-example/README.md

   1. Read the `README.md` - file.
   2. Download the lastest `asset.zip` - file release.
-  2. Explore the provided data files and documentation.
+  3. Explore the provided data files and documentation.
-  3. Create the same folder and file structure for your asset, along with an appropriate `domainMetadata.json` - file and `manifest.json` - file.
+  4. Create the same folder and file structure for your asset, along with an appropriate `domainMetadata.json` - file and `manifest.json` - file.
-  4. Zip your fills to an `asset.zip` - file.
+  5. Zip your fills to an `asset.zip` - file.
-  4. You are now ready to register the asset.
+  6. You are now ready to upload `asset.zip` - file and start registration of your asset.

 ## Contact